-- WAC 390-18-025 Advertising-Identification of "top five contributors."
-(1) For purposes of RCW 42.17A.320 (2), (4), (5) and (6), "top five contributors" means the five persons, as defined in RCW 42.17A.005, giving the largest aggregate contributions exceeding seven hundred dollars during the twelve-month period preceding the date on which the advertisement is published or otherwise presented to the public.
-If more than five contributors give an amount equal to the largest aggregate contribution exceeding seven hundred dollars and the funds are received during the relevant twelve-month period, the political committee sponsoring the advertisement shall select five of these contributors to identify as the top five contributors. - (2) If a political committee keeps records necessary to track contributions according to the use intended by contributors, and the committee subsequently makes independent expenditures for advertisements supporting or opposing a candidate or slate of candidates or an electioneering communication identifying a specific candidate or slate of candidates, that committee may identify the top five contributors giving for that purpose, as opposed to identifying the overall top five contributors to the committee as is otherwise required by RCW 42.17A.320 and this section.
+This section provides how sponsors should identify the "top five contributors" when required to be included in political advertising, as provided in WAC 390-18-010.
+When the "top five contributor" list includes one or more political committees, the sponsor must further identify and separately include in the advertisement the collective "top three donors to PAC contributors" to all such political committees.
+This section provides how the sponsor should identify such "top three donors to PAC contributors." - (1) For purposes of RCW 42.17A.320 (((2), (4), (5) and (6))), "top five contributors" means the five persons, as defined in RCW 42.17A.005, giving the largest aggregate contributions ((exceeding seven hundred)) of one thousand dollars or more during the twelvemonth period preceding the date on which the advertisement is published or otherwise presented to the public.
+If more than five contributors give an amount equal to the largest aggregate contribution exceeding ((seven hundred dollars)) the threshold value and the funds are received during the relevant twelve-month period, the political committee sponsoring the advertisement shall select five of these contributors to identify as the top five contributors. - (2) (a) If a political committee keeps records necessary to track contributions used according to the use intended by its contributors, ((and the committee subsequently makes independent expenditures for)) that committee may identify the top contributions to the advertisement((s supporting or opposing a candidate or slate of candidates or an electioneering communication identifying a specific candidate or slate of candidates, that committee may identify the top five contributors giving for that purpose)), as opposed to identifying the overall top five contributors to the committee ((as is otherwise required by RCW 42.17A.320 and this section)), if such identified contributors made contributions that were intended and actually used to pay for the advertisement. - (b) The sponsor should not include contributions earmarked, tracked and used for purposes other than paying for the advertisement